AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/meetup.md

 # Smalltalk Meetup in Palo Alto, CA

+*The Meetup is over, thank you very much for all the participants!
+It is likely that we will organize the meeting on a regular base.
+See you in January 2021!*

 On Saturday 25 of January 2020, we will held a Smalltalk Meetup.
 The goal of the meeting is to meet, discuss about Smalltalk, watch presentations, share ideas demonstrations, pair programming, and most importantly... having fun.

 # Registration